Skip to content

 Radon and Iowa Disclosure

 Two Iowa rules are worth knowing for your listings.
-Beginning July 1, 2026, new single-family and two-family homes must include a passive radon system under the state building code, and every Iowa public school must test for radon by July 1, 2027.
+House File 2297, effective July 1, 2026, directs the state building code commissioner to adopt a passive radon requirement for new single-family and two-family homes, and the statute applies it only to construction commenced after that adoption, so it is not a blanket rule on every new build today.
+Separately, every Iowa public school must test for radon by July 1, 2027.
 Our guide to the Iowa school radon mandate (HF 2412) covers both, which is useful context for buyers asking about new construction and school-district safety.

 What an Elevated Result Means for the Deal

 An elevated result is rarely a deal-breaker.
 Mitigation is well understood and affordable relative to the transaction.
-According to published Iowa contractor pricing, a standard sub-slab system runs about $800 to $2,500, median near $1,400.
+According to published Iowa contractor pricing, a standard sub-slab system runs about $800 to $2,500, with a typical Iowa job near $2,000 (see the Iowa radon mitigation cost guide).
 Properly installed systems typically reduce radon by 50 to 99% according to the EPA, and a credentialed specialist re-tests to confirm.
 The key is timing: order the test early so there is room to mitigate and re-test before closing.
+For a client-facing walkthrough of who pays and the closing timeline, share our guide on what to do when an Iowa radon test comes back high.

 The 7 to 14 Day Closing-Timeline Playbook